pradeep800/test-auth/README.md

 ## deploying

+after configuring aws cli execute these line of command one by one

 ```
 npx sst --stage prod secrets set DATABASE_URL <GET FROM GMAIL>
 npx sst --stage prod secrets set REDIS_URL <GET FROM GMAIL>